prprprus/PyMySQLPool/README.md

 ## Features

 - Maintain a minimum number of connection pools by default.
-- If number of unuse connections less than zero, dynamically add connections to pool until current number of inuse connections equal maximum of pool.
+- If a number of unuse connections less than zero, dynamically add connections to pool until the current number of inuse connections equal maximum of the pool.
-- Release the idle connections in regular until number of unuse connections equal minimum of pool.
+- Release the idle connections in regular until a number of unuse connections equal minimum of the pool.
-- Support autocommit mode.
+- Support auto-commit mode.
 - Support for ping check to get healthy connections.

 ## Requirements